KB429861/beginners-tutorial/README.md

 Also there you can find information about how to implement [database migrations with Flyway on Java](https://flywaydb.org/getstarted/java).

+## HTML & CSS

+Here is a simple and comprehensive [guide](https://learn.shayhowe.com/html-css/) dedicated to helping beginners learn HTML and CSS.

+It contains a set of lessons with a practical part.

+Also there are good [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp) and other tutorials with examples on the [W3Schools](https://www.w3schools.com/) website.

 ## JavaScript

 If you are already familiar with JavaScript, you can just [refresh your JavaScript knowledge](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).